francescomorandi-net/network-lab/Lab10 - Coming Soon - DHCP Server and Relay Configurationin/readme.md

 ## Technologies
 - Cisco Devices
 - Cisco IOS
-- Rapid PVST+
+- IPv4
-- PortFast
+- DHCP Server
-- BPDU Guard
+- DHCP Relay

 ## Verification
 - show running-config
 - show startup-config
+- show DHCP pool
-- show spanning-tree
+- show DHCP binding
-- show spanning-tree interfaces <interface> details
+- show ip route
-- show MAC address-table (confirm MAC learning and forwarding along the active Rapid PVST+ spanning tree)
-- Verify end-to-end connectivity (ping)
+### Client verification
+- ipconfig /all
+- ipconfig /renew
 ## Key Takeaways
-This lab reinforces the importance of Rapid PVST+ in preventing Layer 2 loops while maintaining a predictable network topology.
-By manually selecting the Root Bridge and implementing PortFast and BPDU Guard on edge ports, I applied common enterprise best practices for both performance and security.
-The configuration was validated through STP verification commands, MAC address table analysis, and Cisco Packet Tracer Simulation Mode to observe Layer 2 frame forwarding behavior.
+This lab demonstrates how centralized DHCP services can provide dynamic IP addressing across multiple network segments through the use of DHCP relay.
+It also highlights the requirement for proper Layer 3 reachability between the DHCP server and relay agents, particularly in this architecture, where the relay forwards DHCP messages using the client-facing SVI address rather than the address of the interface directly connected to the DHCP server.